williamwight/ClassificationImport-File/README.md

 ## POST commit job

 Use this endpoint to commit the changes of a specified job ID.
-This endpoint concludes the process of uploading a file.
+This endpoint finalizes the file uploading process.

 `POST https://analytics.adobe.io.api/{GLOBAL_COMPANY_ID}/classification/job/import/commitApiJob/{API_JOB_ID}`